Piano Concerto No. 1

 Tchaikovsky's autograph full score (ф.
 88, No. 89) [view] and two-piano arrangement (ф.
-88, No. 90) [view] of the concerto are now preserved in the Glinka National Museum Consortium of Musical Culture in Moscow.
+88, No. 90) [view] of the concerto are now preserved in the Russian National Museum of Music in Moscow.
 The piano part in the full score was inserted by a copyist, and there are numerous alterations by Tchaikovsky and others.

 According to Nikolay Kashkin and Modest Tchaikovsky, it was Tchaikovsky's original intention to dedicate the concerto to the "colossal virtuoso force" of Nikolay Rubinstein, but the composer's feelings were wounded so deeply by Rubinstein's criticism that Tchaikovsky subsequently changed his mind.
 The autograph full score carries a dedication to Sergey Taneyev, whose name was later struck out by the author and replaced by that of Hans von Bülow (1830–1894).